svenslaggare/gitnotes/README.md

 CLI based notes & snippet application powered by Git.

 ## Features
-* Notes stored in markdown format in a Git repository.
+* Notes stored in Markdown format in a Git repository.
 * Edit notes using your favorite editor.
 * Notes ordered by a virtual file system.
 * Possible to run snippets (currently: Python, C++ & Rust) and save output inside notes.
 * Ability to search through notes using either content "grep" or note properties.
-* Includes an optional web based markdown editor.
+* Includes an optional web based Markdown editor.
   * Use with gitnotes by setting `editor` config to `web-editor`.
   * Run standalone with: `gitnotes web-editor <file>`